mnasikin/btw-importer/readme.txt

 * Sets featured images using the first image in each post
 * Displays real-time progress during import
 * Supports image formats: `jpg, jpeg, png, gif, webp, bmp, svg, tiff, avif, ico`.
 Undownloaded images and videos still embedded, but with external files.
-* Support legacy image download
+* Support legacy image download (for content older than 2008)
 * Import content based on post type
 * Keep external embedded content
 * Posts or Pages date sync as date in the .atom file (e.g. your Blogspot post published on 2022/02/02, then the post in WordPress also 2022/02/02)